rust-lang/rust/text/0000-non-exhaustive.md

 This RFC introduces the `#[non_exhaustive]` attribute for enums and structs, which indicates that more variants/public fields may be added to an enum in the future.
-Adding this hint will force downstream crates to add a wildcard arm to `match` statements involving the enum, ensuring that adding new variants is not a breaking change.
+Adding this hint to enums will force downstream crates to add a wildcard arm to `match` statements, ensuring that adding new variants is not a breaking change.
+Adding this hint to structs will prevent downstream crates from constructing values, because more fields may be added.

-This is a post-1.0 version of [RFC 757], modified to use an attribute instead of a custom syntax.
+This is a post-1.0 version of [RFC 757], modified to use an attribute instead of a custom syntax, and extended to structs.

 # Motivation